mrvollger/SDA/README.md

 }
 ```

-# Run: #
+## Running: ##

 SDA is run by a snakemake script.
-While SDA should run correctly as long as the setup files are properly in place you may find some knowledge of snakemake useful in running SDA.
+While SDA should run correctly as long as the required files are properly in place you may find some knowledge of snakemake useful in running SDA.

 If the github repo is added to your path just type `SDA` if not type `/path/to/git/repo/SDA`.